 We love Microsoft Teams as a collaboration, chat, and video calling hub.
-The way it integrates deeply with everything else in Microsoft 365 is nearly miraculous when it works as it should, and the tool is one of the biggest influences on making our new way of working work well.
+The way it integrates deeply with everything else in Microsoft 365 is nearly miraculous when it works as it should, Microsoft Teams keeps getting better, the tool is one of the biggest influences on making our new way of working work well.

 But did you know that Microsoft Teams has a dark side?
 Don’t get us wrong: the app is well built and generally secure.
 But there are risks you should be aware of, mostly centering on how your employees use the app.